 The governor reached an agreement with state tribal leaders on an updated compact that included the addition of legal sports betting as well as daily fantasy sports (DFS) contests.
 With the early approval, the state is still on track to go live in time for the start of the new NFL and college football season in early September.

-At the present time, the OIG is also reviewing amended compacts between states and tribes in Connecticut and Florida.
-Each of those compacts also include provisions for legal sports betting.
+At the present time, the OIG is also reviewing amended compacts between states and tribes to hopefully create Connecticut sportsbooks and Florida sportsbooks; with each of those compacts including provisions for legal sports betting.

 - Read “Moneyline Explained” to know about this popular type of betting.